-Figure 5

-Given the more interesting results from the 2nd iteration of the model run, we made further additions to the Monte Carlo model.
+we made further additions to the Monte Carlo model.
 For the third iteration of this experiment, we embellish the model with a friendly strategy to encourage uncertainty and then model the enemy’s uncertainty of successfully guessing the number of aircraft located at the airfield.
-Now P and G are both derived from a probability distribution and we drop the full enumeration of P, G, and F. Also, we drop F from the model—never saw F defined or in the model before!.
+Now P and G are both derived from a probability distribution and we drop their prior full enumeration.

 The third iteration runs in the following steps: